Above, the turmoil of Samak as PM: from Komchadluek, September 5, 2008

 The headlines read: Samak turns the game to avoid Army resistance – Seizing back power to prevent Anupong from staging coup – Orders forces to suppress the people – No resignation, no parliament dissolution – “Tej resignation is due to his wife” – Move on public referendum [for constitutional amendments]

-It was five years ago this month that the Thai political world was reeling over the appointment of Samak Sundaravej as prime minster of the Thaksin-directed People Power Party.
+It was seven years ago this month that the Thai political world was reeling over the appointment of Samak Sundaravej as prime minster of the Thaksin-directed People Power Party.

 As one of the key villains of the right-wing backlash against left-wing students in the 1970s, it was a shock to find this person suddenly at the head of government.
 However, as a politician with no discernible political faction nor backing of any kind, he was the perfect candidate to serve as a PM placeholder who would only be loyal to Thaksin.

 The People Power Party was no Pheu Thai Party–it had no promises other than a mantra that the country was in crisis and no governing could be done until the constitution was amended.
 Cabinet meetings presided over little governing except to approve government honors and promotions of officials.

 After his appointment as prime minister, Samak was hammered by the press over the details of his involvement in the 1976 right-wing campaign that resulted in a raid of Thammasat University and a massacre of protesting students.
 Samak tried to downplay the events to the international press and bully local reporters who attempted to confront him (much in the same way Chalerm does).

-Halfway through the People Power Party government era in 2008, Samak did attempt to double-cross Thaksin and build a coalition of his own ministers and political figures who wanted the government to govern rather than wait until after the constitution was amended when a new government, presumably headed by a rehabilitated Thaksin, would mean everyone would be that much further down on the political ladder.
+Halfway through the People Power Party government era in 2008, Samak did attempt to double-cross Thaksin.
+He built a coalition of political figures who wanted the government to govern rather than wait until after the constitution was amended when a new government, presumably headed by a rehabilitated Thaksin, would mean everyone would be that much further down the political ladder.